mperezfuster/gpdb/gpdb-doc/markdown/utility_guide/ref/pgbouncer-ini.html.md

 GRANT EXECUTE ON FUNCTION pgbouncer.user_lookup(text) TO pgbouncer;
 ```

-Example configuration for 2 peered PgBouncer processes to create a multi-core PgBouncer setup using `so_reuseport`.
+Example configuration for two peered PgBouncer processes to create a multi-core PgBouncer setup using `so_reuseport`.
 The configuration for the first process is:

 ```
 [databases]